Epic Games launches Fortnite on the Google Play Store and they’re not happy about it – TechCrunch

 Epic Games clearly isn’t happy with the roadblocks Google has put up to dissuade users from downloading software from the web as well as the blanket warnings Android delivers regardless of whether the publisher is considered a trusted one.

-For now, it seems Google has maintained the upper hand though Epic Games clearly isn’t satisfied with their dealings with Google.
+For now, it seems Google has maintained the upper hand, though Epic Games clearly isn’t satisfied with their dealings with Google.

 “We hope that Google will revise its policies and business dealings in the near future, so that all developers are free to reach and engage in commerce with customers on Android and in the Play Store through open services, including payment services, that can compete on a level playing field,” Epic Game’s statement further read.